About This Site

 How or where do I start?

-We recommend starting with Goal 1: Improve Your Email Account Security.
+I recommend starting with Goal 1: Improve Your Email Account Security.
 On this page, you'll be presented with two steps to help you achieve this goal.
 You can visit and complete each step before moving on to the next goal.

 From there, work your way through each of the four remaining goals in order until you've completed all of them.
-Beyond that, we offer the Continue the Journey section, where you can learn about additional steps to take in the ever-evolving world of digital security.
+Beyond that, I offer the Continue the Journey section, where you can learn about additional steps to take in the ever-evolving world of digital security.

 Does this cost anything?